pestrela/music/traktor/README.md

   * There is no way to export specific playlists/tracks, you always get the whole collection
   * so by manually removing the tracks the later stages will be a lot faster
 * Use [rekordbox_add_beatmarkers.py](tools_traktor/rekordbox_add_beatmarkers.py)
   * This will force a beatmarker every 4 beats.
-These beatmarers are very accurate because it still uses the dynamic BPM **before** conversion.
+  * These beatmarkers are very accurate because it still uses the dynamic BPM **before** conversion.
-* Use a converer that specifically addresses the 26-ms shift issue: [guide](#which-dj-converters-avoid-the-26ms-shift-issue)
+* Use a converter that specifically addresses the 26-ms shift issue: [guide](#which-dj-converters-avoid-the-26ms-shift-issue)
 * Patch your files into Traktor using [Traktor_clone_cues.py](#what-software-tools-did-you-built-for-Traktor)

 ![traktor_elastic_beatgrids3](pics/traktor_elastic_beatgrids3.jpg?raw=true)